 Every Christmas holiday, my husband and I have a tradition of binge-watching a movie- or TV-series marathon.
 In past years, we’ve gone through the Harry Potter movies (that took us two days to complete), Star Wars, Superman, The Thin Man series, The Lord of the Rings trilogy, and so on.
 This year, after having watched Die Hard (1988) and Love Actually (2003) after Thanksgiving, we chose Alan Rickman as our theme for this holiday’s movie marathon.
-As we left it pretty late, we selected whichever Alan Rickman movies were available to us through our own personal collection, HuluPlus (we have a subscription), and our local public library.
+As we left the decision pretty late, we selected whichever Alan Rickman movies were available to us through our own personal collection, HuluPlus (we have a subscription), and our local public library.

 One of those movies was the 2013 period film A Promise, based on Stefan Zweig’s novel Journey Into the Past.
 The plotline — as well as the resulting film — is pretty straightforward.
 Set in 1912 in Germany, a young, hard-working man gains the trust and confidence of an older businessman — and then falls in love with the older man’s wife.
 Believe me, it sounds a lot racier than the result.

 It stars Richard Madden as the young man, engineer Friedrich Zeitz; Alan Rickman as businessman Karl Hoffmeister — sporting an awesome mustache; and Rebecca Hall as his wife, Lotte.
-One online review summed up the film this way: “A Promise is an overwrought bodice-ripper that forgets to rip bodices.”

 Friedrich, a poor young man who has graduated first in his engineering class, earns Karl Hoffmeister’s confidence through his work ethic and intelligence.
 Friedrich also reveals that he felt education was his only chance in life.